nexo-tech/localwave/README.md

 # LocalWave

-LocalWave is a modern, feature-rich music player for iOS that focuses on local music library management and playback.
-Built with SwiftUI and following MVVM architecture, it provides a seamless and intuitive experience for managing and enjoying your music collection.
+LocalWave is an **offline-first** music player for iOS that enables full control of your personal MP3 library without relying on Apple Music or iTunes Match.
+Built with SwiftUI and structured using a layered MVVM + Actor-based architecture, LocalWave prioritizes offline use and searchability.
+It was designed out of frustration with Apple's closed ecosystem and lack of decent support for self-hosted MP3 libraries.

+## Why LocalWave Exists

+In 2025, Apple still restricts basic MP3 playback unless you pay for services like Apple Music or iTunes Match.
+LocalWave was built from scratch as a personal response to these limitations.
+It allows users to:

+- Import MP3 files from iCloud or Files app using persistent bookmarks
+- Build and search their own curated music libraries
+- Avoid subscriptions or cloud lock-in
+- Leverage native performance and Swift concurrency for a smooth user experience

 ## Features

 ### 🎵 Music Library Management

-- **Artists View**: Browse your music collection by artists with cover art and album counts
-- **Albums View**: Grid view of albums with beautiful artwork display
-- **Songs View**: Complete list of all songs with search and quick playback
+- **Artists / Albums / Songs Views**: Browse, sort, and search with artwork and metadata
+- **Full-Text Search (FTS5)**: Search across title, artist, album, and path with SQLite-powered fuzzy matching
-- **Playlists**: Create and manage custom playlists with drag-and-drop reordering
+- **Playlists**: Create custom playlists with drag-and-drop reordering
+- **Library Sync**: Import music folders recursively from iCloud using background sync services

 ### 🎧 Advanced Playback

-- **Full Player**: Beautiful full-screen player with artwork display and playback controls
-- **Mini Player**: Compact player that stays accessible while browsing
+- **AVFoundation-Based Audio Playback**: Full support for MP3s with lock screen controls
+- **Mini and Full Player UI**: Seamless transitions and persistent playback
-- **Queue Management**: View and modify the current playback queue
+- **Queue Management**: Shuffle, repeat, and reorder tracks
-- **Playback Modes**: Support for shuffle and repeat modes
-- **Background Playback**: Continue playing music while using other apps
+- **Background Playback**: Continues playing while the app is backgrounded
-- **Lock Screen Controls**: Control playback from the lock screen

-### 🔄 Library Sync
+### 📁 Filesystem and iCloud Sync
-- **Multiple Sources**: Add multiple music directories as sources
-- **File Browser**: Intuitive file browser for selecting music directories
-- **Auto-Sync**: Automatic synchronization of music library changes
-- **Background Sync**: Sync continues even when the app is in the background

-### 🎨 Modern UI/UX
-- **Dark Mode**: Beautiful dark theme optimized for music playback
-- **Custom Navigation**: Smooth and intuitive navigation between views
-- **Search**: Powerful search functionality across all views
-- **Responsive Design**: Optimized for all iOS devices
+- **Persistent File Access via Security-Scoped Bookmarks**: Stores references safely in SQLite
+- **Fallback File Copying**: Copies MP3s into app container while bookmarks are still valid
+- **Multi-source Import**: Add and merge multiple folder trees into a unified library

+### 🔍 Full-Text Search Engine

+- **Powered by SQLite FTS5**: Fast and lightweight search without any cloud dependencies
+- **BM25 Ranking**: Smart search results prioritization
+- **Async Upserts and Transaction Handling**: Keeps search indexes reliable and performant

+### 🧠 Architecture Highlights

+- **Swift Actors**: State-safe, concurrency-friendly domain logic
+- **MVVM Layering**: Clear separation between View, ViewModel, Repository, and Domain layers
+- **SQLite with FTS5**: Used instead of CoreData for tighter schema and query control

 ## Requirements